dwtechnologies/axis-aws-rekognition/README.md

 ### Pull request wishlist
-* Modular setup to be able to switch between AWS Rekognition OCR & Image detection
+* Dynamic setup to be able to switch between AWS Rekognition OCR & Object/Scene rekognition
 * Fetch the IOT endpoint dynamically in the lambda instead of define it
 * Dynamically in the code+cloudformation to support Other destination to push matched data, such as invoke another lambda, api gateway websocket, dynamodb, kinesis etc. Example of SNS is there